About Our School

 Following the flood Mrs Glover took the decision to retire and in January 2009 Mr. Ian Simpson became Head Teacher, after several years as Deputy.

-The school has now benefitted from the spending of public money through the Building Schools for the Future programme and has a wonderfully designed, co-located secondary and Sixth Form alongside Sirius Academy in the west of the city, whilst the primary pupils will be moving in 2012 to a new primary school, co-located with Christopher Pickering Primary, which is a short walk from the secondary site.
+The school then benefitted from the spending of public money through the Building Schools for the Future programme and is now located in a wonderfully designed, co-located secondary and Sixth Form provision alongside Sirius Academy in the west of the city, with primary pupils, co-located with Christopher Pickering Primary School; a short walk from the secondary site.